reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 From Nodes to Models
 ====================

-While the :py:class:`Node` class alone provides tools to define recurrently defined functions, such as the equations of recurrent neural networks, most users will need to combine nodes together to build powerful models.
+While the :py:class:`~.Node` class alone provides tools to define recurrently defined functions, such as the equations of recurrent neural networks, most users will need to combine nodes together to build powerful models.

-Now that you have learned more about nodes in ReservoirPy in the :ref:`node` guide, read this guide to understand how to combine nodes within complex computational graphs, using the :py:class:`Model` class.
+Now that you have learned more about nodes in ReservoirPy in the :ref:`node` guide, read this guide to understand how to combine nodes within complex computational graphs, using the :py:class:`~.Model` class.

 Definition
 ----------

 Models are object storing nodes and relations between them, to allow **functional composition**.
-Nodes combined within a :py:class:`Model` instance will combine their forward function into one complex forward function :math:`F`.
+Nodes combined within a :py:class:`~.Model` instance will combine their forward function into one complex forward function :math:`F`.
 A Model forward function :math:`F` can therefore be seen as a specific composition of all nodes forward functions within it, used to update all nodes internal states at once :eq:`model_forward`: